MTKruto/website/src/starting-the-client.md

 3. Fill in the form.
 4. Click "Create application."

-You should then be moved to somewhere where you can see your app's API ID and API hash.
+After creating the application, the site displays its API ID and API hash.

 > It is recommended that these credentials are not leaked.